Synchronized skating: 6.0 System

-In the United States, the introductory levels of Aspire Beginner, Aspire Pre-Preliminary, Aspire Preliminary, Open Junior, Open Collegiate, Open Adult, and Open Masters are still judged under the 6.0 judging system.
+In the United States, the introductory levels of Aspire 1-4, Open Juvenile, Open Collegiate, Open Adult, and Open Masters are still judged under the 6.0 judging system.
 These levels can compete at the regional level but cannot qualify for the national championships.
-The basic principle of the 6.0 system is a “majority” system.
+The basic principle of the 6.0 system is a "majority" system.
 Each event is judged by an odd number of judges, and the winner of the event is the team placed highest by a majority of these judges.

 Differences in Judging Systems

 The IJS is based on cumulative points rather than the 6.0 standard of marks and placement.
 The IJS focuses on the skaters and not the judges.
-Judges don’t have to use their memory to compare all aspects of every skater and figure out where to place them, but simply evaluate the qualities of each performance.
+Judges do not have to use their memory to compare all aspects of every skater and figure out where to place them, but simply evaluate the qualities of each performance.